flyinggrizzly/Childhood-in-the-Sunlight/hours-care-and-maturity.md

 **Maturity**.

 The clock starts as an 4-segment clock.
-When you've taken your first **Maturity**, it becomes a 6-segment clock.
-After the next one, it's 8 segments.
+When you've taken your first **Maturity**, it becomes a 6-segment clock for the next two.
+Before the last one, it's 8 segments.
 And when that's full... that's it.
 You're not really a kid anymore.
 You can finish out your gang's grand adventure, but you probably won't be hanging out next Summer.